mkrzywonski/eclipse/README.md

 ## Installation:

 This script requires Python 3, ImageMagick, and FFmpeg.
 Make sure you have those installed.
 I am running this script under Linux.
-I make no guarantees that it will run on you system.
+I make no guarantees that it will run on your system.

 Edit the script and set the times for first contact through fourth contact (C1, C2, C3, and C4) in the variables/constants section near the top.
 A great resource for discovering the timing for the eclipse at your location is: [http://xjubier.free.fr/en/site_pages/solar_eclipses](http://xjubier.free.fr/en/site_pages/solar_eclipses/TSE_2024_GoogleMapFull.html)